Refer to the following for procedural instructions:

 The power distribution and associated components are shown in the following illustration and described in the table.

 The 7120 standalone configurations allow a single chain of 1 or 2 Sun Disk Shelves.
-These shelves support up to four write-optimized SSDs.
-Any combination of HDD-only and Logzilla-capable shelves may be combined within the chain in any order.
+Write-optimized (Logzilla) SSDs are not supported in the expansion storage for the 7120.
+The disk shelves must be fully populated with 24 HDDs.
 Half-populated shelf configurations are not supported.